sampsyo/ppl-intro/ppl.md

 R2 is a probabilistic programming language and implementation from Microsoft.
 The tool is [available for download][r2dl].

 One particularly nifty component of R2 is the application of classic PL ideas to improve statistical inference.
-Most prominently, the R2 people use weakest preconditions analysis to improve rejection sampling—that naive randomized inference strategy we talked about before.
+Most prominently, the R2 people use weakest preconditions analysis to improve rejection sampling---that naive randomized inference strategy we talked about before.

 The WP  approach addresses the most frustrating aspect of conditioning: the fact that you find out *after* doing a bunch of work that you have to throw it all away.
 In this passage from earlier: